microlinkhq/metascraper/Readme.md

 ## Metadata

-Here is a list of the metadata collected:
+Here is a list of the metadata that **Metascraper** collects by default:

 - **`author`** — eg. `Noah Kulwin`<br/>
   A human-readable representation of the author's name.